Fix Sugarscape example compatibility with Mesa 3.0#131

 |

 Important Review skippedAuto reviews are disabled on this repository.
-Please check the settings in the CodeRabbit UI or the You can disable this status message by setting the 🪧 TipsChatThere are 3 ways to chat with CodeRabbit:
+Please check the settings in the CodeRabbit UI or the You can disable this status message by setting the Thanks for using CodeRabbit!
+It's free for OSS, and your support helps us grow.
+If you like it, consider giving us a shout-out. 🪧 TipsChatThere are 3 ways to chat with CodeRabbit:

 Note: Be mindful of the bot's finite context window.
 It's strongly recommended to break down tasks such as reading entire modules into smaller chunks.
 For a focused discussion, use review comments to chat about specific files and their changes, instead of using the PR comments.
 CodeRabbit Commands (Invoked using PR comments)